Everyone is going through something

 How is that possible?

-Instead of trying to figure out why - I had to figure out how to cope and how to push through it.
+Instead of trying to figure out why, I focused on how — how to cope and how to keep moving forward.

 All of these things are helping.